Yaya-Cout/Nwagyu/src/reference/tutorial/4-snake-length.md

 ### Implementation

-For our app, we will use a statically allocated list, with an high cap on the maximum snake size (like 1000) to be almost sure the user never encounter it which will simplify memory management.
+For our app, we will use a statically allocated list, with a high cap on the maximum snake size (like 1000) to be almost sure the user never encounter it which will simplify memory management.